 Crowe Arnold & Majors LLP provides compassionate client-focused representation for those who have experienced sexual assault on campus or during university activities and events.
 Our knowledgeable legal team has extensive experience litigating civil sexual assault actions and is passionate about bringing justice and closure to our clients.
-If you were victimized as a student on campus, we encourage you to speak to an experienced sexual assault victim lawyer from Crowe Arnold & Majors, LLP during a free consultation.
+If you were victimized as a student on campus, we encourage you to speak to experienced Dallas sexual assault civil attorneys from Crowe Arnold & Majors, LLP during a free consultation.

 We provide a safe and confidential space for victims of sexual assault to talk about their experiences and gain clarity about their rights.
 A Title IX lawyer can help you pursue legal action based on allegations of rape, attempted rape, indecent exposure, molestation, or any other type of non-consensual sexual activity or abuse.

 Title IX is a powerful law for combatting sexual assault on college campuses.
 A section of the 1964 Civil Rights Act, this federal law offers legal protections for victims of sexual violence, harassment, and discrimination in schools, universities, colleges, and higher educational institutions.

 Educational facilities have a legal duty to ensure their students have a safe environment in which to study.
 One that is free of sexual violence or assault, including voyeurism, stalking, exhibitionism, physical or verbal threats, attempted rape, or rape.